EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 Name of a policy to bind to the virtual server (for example, the name of an authentication, session, or endpoint analysis policy).

 <b>priority</b>
 Integer specifying the policy's priority.
 The lower the number, the higher the priority.
 Policies are evaluated in the order of their priority numbers.
+Maximum value for default syntax policies is 2147483647 and for classic policies is 64000.
 Minimum value: 0
+Maximum value: 2147483647

 <b>secondary</b>
 Binds the authentication policy as the secondary policy to use in a two-factor configuration.
 A user must then authenticate not only via a primary authentication method but also via a secondary authentication method.
 User groups are aggregated across both.
 The user name must be exactly the same for both authentication methods, but they can require different passwords.